stat-lab/MOPline/README.md

 ```
 git clone https://github.com/stat-lab/MOPline
 ```
-Download [Data](http://jenger.riken.jp/en/data/MOPline_data.tar.gz) required for MOPline execution, place the file in "MOPline" directory, and extract the MOPline_data.tar.gz file, which should generate "Data" folder in the MOPline folder.
+Download [Data](http://jenger.riken.jp/en/data/MOPline_data.tar.gz) required for MOPline execution, which includes parameter files, multinomial logistic regression-based model files for genotyping, and annotated data file for the human build 37/38 reference.
+Place the MOPline_data.tar.gz file in "MOPline" directory and extract the file, which should generate "Data" folder in the MOPline folder.
 Do not change the "Data" folder name and the directory structure in the MOPline folder.

 #### SV detection tools (algorithms)
 The tools required depend on the tool presets used in MOPline or the tool sets customized by the user.